Halloween Brownies (Leftover Candy Brownies)

 Variations

 • Peanut Butter Cup Brownies: Instead of using all different varieties of leftover candy, you can make this brownie recipe with just one or two specific candies.
 Chocolate and peanut butter are a classic flavor combo for a reason, and this brownie base tastes amazing with Reese’s Peanut Butter Cups on top.
-You can cut full-size peanut butter cups into quarters, sprinkle on mini peanut butter cups, or mix the two.
+You can cut full-sized peanut butter cups into quarters, sprinkle on mini peanut butter cups, or mix the two.
 You could also incorporate Reese’s Pieces with this version to add to the peanut butter candy theme.

 • More Candy Ideas: Colorful candies like M&Ms and candy corn look great.
-You could add caramel, chocolate-covered pretzels, almond joys, malted milk balls, or chocolate mint candies etc.
+You could add caramel, chocolate-covered pretzels, almond joys, malted milk balls, or chocolate mint candies, etc.

 • Salty Add-ons: You can balance out the sweet candy bars and fudgy chocolate with salty mix-ins like chopped nuts, potato chips, or pretzels.